 The ARM marine and shipping department has experienced substantial growth over the past 18 months, so we are ideally placed to help you find the right people for shore-based or sea-going jobs.

-We are proud to work with market leading ship owners and managers, oil majors, cruise operators, offshore support businesses, P&I clubs, maritime law firms, brokerage and trading houses engineering and design consultancies and classification societies – placing experienced professionals into both shore based and seagoing positions worldwide.
+We are proud to work with market leaders in the marine shipping industry including ship owners and managers, oil majors, cruise operators, offshore support businesses, P&I clubs, maritime law firms, brokerage and trading houses engineering and design consultancies and classification societies – placing experienced professionals into both shore based and seagoing positions worldwide.
 We place marine and shipping experts with experience across all key vessel types including, coastal and deep sea tankers, gas carriers (LNG/LPG/Ethylene) chemical tankers, dry cargo vessels, bulk carriers, containers and general cargo vessels, cruise and passenger vessels, superyachts, specialist offshore support vessels (including DP 1/2/3 vessels) and offshore units such as FPSO/FLNG/FSRU.

 The people we work with

-We are experts in working with ex-seafaring and highly qualified maritime personnel, placing them into technical and commercial shore based positions across various fields.
+We are experts in working with ex-seafaring and highly qualified maritime personnel, placing them into technical and commercial shore based positions across various fields in the marine shipping industry.
 The people we deal with on a daily basis typically relate to technical, marine and commercial vessel management as well as professional support services (encompassing the legal and insurance professions).
 This includes superintendents of all types, fleet managers, senior marine and technical management executives, commercial managers, P&I claims handlers, maritime solicitors, operational professionals and board level appointments.
-We can also help ex-military personnel find jobs on oil rigs.

 There are no mechanisms in place to prevent or deter any qualified seafarer from gaining employment.